monsharen/watchlist/README.md

 The frontend is built with AngularJs and Bootstrap with a few home cooked components.

+The front end with two lists, each with a custom name and movies.
+Hover over a movie to get additional information and buttons for trailers.
 <img src="/screenshot1.png" />

+Search by name or directly via imdb id
 <img src="/screenshot2.png" />

 # Credits